kogpsy/imadet-replication-experiment-3/README.md

-# Gratings Replication Experiment 1
+# imadet-replication-experiment-3

-This project aims to refactor the code used in the experiment (TODO: which experiment) in a clean and modular way.
-It leverages `jspsych-builder` (and therefore Babel, Webpack and SASS) to ease jsPsych development and automate the build process.
+This project aims to refactor the code used in experiment 3 of the IMADET study by [Dijkstra et al. (2021)][3] in a clean and modular way.
+It leverages `jspsych-builder` (and therefore Babel, Webpack and SASS) to ease jsPsych development, reach a high browser compatibility and automate the build process.

+The broader goal is to replicate the findings of the beforemetioned study, and on the way there generate useful software modules which can be used in other studies.

 ## Getting started